 No business can ignore the risk of a data breach or cyber attack.

-Sean’s advice is to treat breaches as inevitable and have a simple plan ready.
+The practical starting point is to treat breaches as likely rather than theoretical and keep a simple plan ready.

 Communicating During a Crisis: Tone and Clarity